 Job Corps has 125 centers nationwide, including the District of Columbia and Puerto Rico.
 Please see our Locations page to find the Job Corps center nearest you.

-Job Corps is the nation's largest career technical training and education program for young people at least 16 years of age that qualify as low income.
-A voluntary program administered by the U.S. Department of Labor, Job Corps provides eligible young men and women with an opportunity to gain the experience they need to begin a career or advance to higher education.
+Job Corps is a tuition-free training and education program that connects eligible young men and women with the skills and educational opportunities they need to establish real careers.
+A voluntary program administered by the U.S. Department of Labor, Job Corps provides eligible young people with an opportunity to gain the experience they need to begin a career or advance to higher education.
 To find out more about the Job Corps program, please feel free to explore our Website, and in particular, our About Job Corps page.

-Job Corps offers career technical training in more than 100 occupational areas including green job training in advanced manufacturing, automotive, and construction careers.
+Job Corps offers career technical training in more than 100 career training areas.

 Like any place, all Job Corps centers have rules and regulations to follow.
 These rules are in place to help keep you safe, to help simulate the workforce environment, and to help eliminate distractions so you can succeed in academics and training.
-To provide the safest possible learning environment, Job Corps has a Zero Tolerance Policy against violence and drugs.
+Job Corps has a strict Student Conduct Policy.
+Violence and drug use are strictly prohibited to ensure all students can train and learn in a safe environment.
 Any student who violates this policy will be removed from the Job Corps program.

 Throughout your training, you will receive a basic living allowance.
 As your training progresses, your living allowance will increase.
 Job Corps can also help you get started after you graduate with a transition allowance.
 This allowance is based on your academic and career skills achievement while in Job Corps.

 Most students live at the center, but some centers serve nonresidential students as well.
-Nonresidential policies vary at each center, so check with your admissions specialist for details.
+Nonresidential policies vary at each center, so check with your Admissions Representative for details.

 Job Corps does offer childcare assistance at some center locations.
-Your admissions specialist will explain what options are available.
+Your Admissions Representative will explain what options are available.